-The FTSE 100 and FTSE All Share Indices returned 1.63% and 1.41% respectively during August.
+The UK top 100 and all UK shares indices returned 1.63% and 1.41% respectively during August.
 Sterling’s -2.16% depreciation vs the US dollar was one of the drivers for the blue chip index’s performance, as a stronger US dollar positively impacts earnings of the internationally focused companies.

 The UK Manufacturing PMI (Purchasing Managers Index) rose to 56.9 in August up from 55.1 in July, beating a forecasted decline to 55.
 Any figure above 50 is indicative of expansion in the economy.
 Production rose to a seven month high with domestic and export demand both strong over the period, the latter boosted by sterling weakness as foreign orders from China, USA, Australia and mainland Europe accelerated.
 Employment growth continued within the sector, hitting a three year high.